rzanoli/synaptic/README.md

 ### Installation

-Copy the project that you have cloned from github into your working directory, and from that directory, run the following maven command to install the SYNAPTIC artifact into your maven local repository:
+Copy the project that you have cloned from github into your working directory, and then from that directory run the following maven command to install the SYNAPTIC artifact into your maven local repository:

 ```
 > mvn install